Best Laptops for Nursing Students 2026: 10 Compared (7 Sources)

 The Snapdragon X Plus processor delivers up to 18 hours of battery life while maintaining full Windows compatibility with Epic, Cerner, and proctoring software.
 The 13.8-inch touchscreen supports the Surface Pen for quick annotations.
 Wi-Fi 7 and 2.9-pound weight make it ideal for long clinical days. [src1, src4, src5]

-The 14-inch OLED panel with 120Hz refresh rate and 100% DCI-P3 color accuracy makes anatomy diagrams, medical imaging, and e-textbooks exceptionally clear.
-Strong battery life of ~15 hours and a weight of 2.8 pounds keep it portable.
-Intel Core Ultra 7 handles multitasking with ease. [src1, src6, src7]
+The 14-inch OLED touchscreen with 100% DCI-P3 color accuracy makes anatomy diagrams, medical imaging, and e-textbooks exceptionally clear.
+Strong battery life up to ~18 hours and a weight of 2.8 pounds keep it portable.
+The current Intel Core Ultra 7 255H (16-core) configuration with 1TB SSD handles heavy multitasking with ease, though it has crept to a premium price tier. [src1, src6, src7]

 Dependable build quality with a 360-degree hinge that transitions between laptop, tablet, tent, and stand modes.
-The AMD Ryzen 5 8640HS and 16GB DDR5 RAM deliver fast performance for EMR software and virtual clinical simulations.
+The AMD Ryzen 5 and 16GB DDR5 RAM deliver fast performance for EMR software and virtual clinical simulations, and the current bundle ships with 1TB of storage.
 Dell's warranty support is a plus for students needing reliable long-term service. [src2, src6]

 Best Pen Experience: HP Envy x360 14 (~$700) — Check price